zachelgood/Boson-Buzzers-QHACK-2024/README.md

 We would like to thank NVIDIA and Amazon for providing us with use of a Nvidia GPU and access to Amazon Web Service respectively due to our placement in the QHACK 2024 coding competition and our preliminary submission.
 ## References
-Efekan K ̈okc ̈u, Thomas Steckmann, Yan Wang, J.K.
+ Efekan Kökcü, Thomas Steckmann, Yan Wang, J.K.
 Freericks, Eugene F.
 Dumitrescu, and Alexander F. Kemper.
 Fixed depth hamiltonian simula- tion via cartan decomposition.
 Physical Review Letters, 129(7), August 2022.